Therapy for Pregnancy and Post-Partum Concerns

 Specializing in the traumas and challenges of infertility and pregnancy arising when life doesn't go as planned.

 Societal norms tend to portray pregnancy and motherhood as

 unquestionably blissful experiences for women.
-While it can be, it is very common for women to struggle through periods of adjustment as they move into this new role.
+However, it can be common for women to struggle through periods of adjustment as they move into this new role.
 Pregnancy and motherhood can be stressful and overwhelming.
 Complications and losses can arise that cause additional stress, grief, and confusion.
 Therapy can offer support and new skills to help ease the transition into motherhood.

 Hardships often prepare ordinary people

 Perinatal mood disorders are common and treatable

 While it is normal to face mild mood changes following the birth of a child, 15% to 20% of women develop more serious symptoms of mood disorders, including anxiety, depression, PTSD, or OCD.
 These symptoms can arise at any point during pregnancy or within a year of delivery.
 If you are struggling, know that it is not your fault.
 Know that with skilled treatment, symptoms will significantly improve, and you will fully recover.

 Some reasons to seek therapy:

 > Overwhelming emotions such as sadness, anxiety, anger, or hopelessness